natanielchng/0x4067/tutorials/README.md

 4. **Timelapse**
 5. **Wacky Web Woes**

-Each tutorial has a its own folder containing:
+Each tutorial has its own folder containing:
 - A handout in Markdown and PDF format
 - Additional files required in the tutorial